MNitin-Reddy/Anamoly-Detection/README.md

 ### 2.1 Problem Statement

-The task involves implementing an anomaly detection algorithm to detect anomalous behavior in server computers.
+The task involves implementing an anomaly detection algorithm to detect anomalous behaviour in server computers.
 The dataset contains two features:

 - Throughput (mb/s)
 - Latency (ms)

-The dataset consists of 307 examples representing the servers' behavior, with the majority of examples being "normal" while some may represent anomalies.
+The dataset consists of 307 examples representing the servers' behaviour.
+The majority of examples are "normal," while some may represent anomalies.
 The goal is to use a Gaussian distribution model to detect these anomalies.

 ### 2.2 Dataset